munificent/game-programming-patterns/book/object-pool.markdown

 <aside name="park">

-Have you ever tried to parallel park on a busy street where the already parked cars are spaced out just a *little* bit too far?
-If they could just bunch up, there'd be room for your car, but the free space is divided up into bits of open curb between half a dozen cars.
+It's like trying to parallel park on a busy street where the already parked cars are spread out a bit too far.
+If they'd bunch up, there would be room, but the free space is *fragmented* into bits of open curb between half a dozen cars.
-That's fragmentation.

 </aside>